Wreckage of missing U.S. helicopter found in Nepal; no survivors

 “We will continue to stand by Nepal as long as they need our help,” Wissler told reporters.

-Additional reporting by Ross Adkin in Kathmandu and Krista Mahr and Rupam Jain Nair in New Delhi and Phil Stewart in Washington; Writing by Douglas Busvine; Editing by Frank Jack Daniel, Alex Richardson and Ted Botha
+Additional reporting by Ross Adkin in KATHMANDU and Krista Mahr and Rupam Jain Nair in NEW DELHI; Writing by Douglas Busvine; Editing by Frank Jack Daniel and Alex Richardson